{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 If the hindquarters drift out, your outside leg needs to support your horse more strongly behind the girth.

-A common problem is to cross the outside hand over the neck as you try to flex the horse to the inside.
-This causes the shoulder to fall out, so keep a correct contact on the outside rein to support the shoulders.
+A common problem is to cross the inside hand over the neck as you try to flex the horse to the inside.
+This encourages the shoulder to fall out, so keep each hand on its own side of the neck with the outside rein to support the shoulders.

 3. Starting collection